-Given the recent commitments to curb coal consumption, and the signature of carbon agreements in Paris, it should come as no surprise that the recently announced 5th year plan would heavily emphasize sustainability and the continued need to address China’s mounting environmental and social challenges.
+Given the recent commitments to curb coal consumption, and the signature of carbon agreements in Paris, it should come as no surprise that the recently announced 5th-year plan would heavily emphasize sustainability and the continued need to address China’s mounting environmental and social challenges.

 Within the recent plan, which you can access here, there are a lot of measures for corporate leadership to understand and act on when it comes to the sustainability challenges faced, as well as the actions that will be taken to address those challenges.
 Particularly given the new level of accountability that is being brought to bear on firm’s who break the law.

-Key takeaways and areas of focus:
+Key takeaways and areas of focus

 - Air pollution remained a focus, even with the recent improvements.
-For companies, the inclusion of VOCs (volatile organic compounds) in air quality targets for first time has significant impacts for the chemical industry as well as the plethora of companies using solvents and paints within their value chains.
+For companies, the inclusion of VOCs (volatile organic compounds) in air quality targets for the first time has significant impacts for the chemical industry as well as the plethora of companies using solvents and paints within their value chains.

-- Water is a major concern again for the government, and should be for companies with high usage: textiles, food & beverage, automotive.
-In terms of quantity, excessive consumption has led to the missing of one of the goals of the 12th FYP for per capita water consumption, and there is now increased pressure for industry to reduce their usage and find ways to reuse water in their supply chains.
+- Water is a major concern again for the government and should be for companies with high usage: textiles, food & beverage, automotive.
+In terms of quantity, excessive consumption has led to the missing of one of the goals of the 12th FYP for per capita water consumption, and there is now increased pressure for the industry to reduce their usage and find ways to reuse water in their supply chains.

 - Water quality is equally important, with new pollution standards for Chemical Oxygen Demand (COD) and ammonia nitrogen to particularly address industrial use.
 New monitoring equipment has made the measurement and management even easier, and so all companies expelling wastewater in their processing and manufacturing should take additional steps to ensure compliance and go even further to reduce future risk.

 - The last soil census in China was in 2007, with the next one being currently planned to understand the extent of China’s soil pollution crisis.
-Soil pollution is already having downstream impacts on the food industry, and with this in addition to the previous water quality concerns, means that the use of fertilisers and pesticides has been capped to current levels, which is likely to upset agro-chemical producers.
+Soil pollution is already having downstream impacts on the food industry, and with this in addition to the previous water quality concerns, means that the use of fertilizers and pesticides has been capped to current levels, which is likely to upset agro-chemical producers.

 - Construction and real estate businesses will be affected by the new target to reduce construction land per GDP unit by 20% to prevent urban sprawl, reduce energy use, and create denser cities.